jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Real-time systems

-- timing constraints dictated by the environtment of a system
+- timing constraints dictated by the environment of a system
 - system has to respond to external events within a certain time
 - Software monitors & controls aspects of the environment of the system
 - Examples: